rnpbr/opennetworking-docs/docs/en/Contribua.md

     │   ├── index.md
 ```

-## Get Your Hands Dirty
+## Get Started

 Now that you have the dependencies installed and understand how it works, you can start contributing to the code,
 below are some tips for contributing to the project as well as using the project's automation and standardization tools.

 !!! info "Tip"
-    Before you start editing the code, it's important to enter the poetry virtual environment.
-To do this, run the following command:
+    Before you start editing the code, it is important to enter the poetry virtual environment, to do this, execute the following command:

 !!! warning "Attention"
-    After the 2025 poetry update, the `poetry shell` command was transferred to a plugin, to work, run the following command:
+    After the poetry update from 2025, the `poetry shell` command was moved to a plugin, to work, run the following command:
     ```bash
     poetry self add poetry-plugin-shell
     ```